althea-net/rita/docs/api/router-dashboard.md

 ## /debts

 Calling HTTP `GET` request on this endpoint returns a list of debts.
+Each element of the resulting list contains a 2-elements array where first elements contains `Identity` data, and second element contains details about the debt owed.

 - URL: `<rita ip>:<rita_dashboard_port>/debts`
 - Method: `GET`